fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 #### 2. Check the private limited company's kyc status

 Depending on the private limited company's kyc status, you might need to collect additional information.
 Use the [kyc check guide](/identity/kyc-check) to learn how to check the kyc status.
-The KYC will be peformed for PAN of the private limited company in this case.
+The KYC will be performed for PAN of the private limited company in this case.

 #### 3. Perform digital kyc _conditional step for the private limited company_

 As part of the regulatory guidelines, KYC of the private limited company must be completed before making investments.
 Currently we don't offer APIs for private limited company's KYC application.
-You can complete the KYC application processing at your end and use FP's [kyc check guide](/identity/kyc-check)  to determine the succfessful completion of KYC verification before proceeding with investments
+You can complete the KYC application processing at your end and use FP's [kyc check guide](/identity/kyc-check)  to determine the successful completion of KYC verification before proceeding with investments

 #### 4. Create business details